Agency 5: Life Plan

 The Life Planning Agency facilitates and coordinates the education system.
 The agency, through district presidencies, ensures that there are sufficient educators and that they are sufficiently qualified.
 The agency also helps in connecting learners and teachers, through an automated system that also recommends where to go to for education, the rates, and the expected outcomes.

-The most basic levels of education – kindergarten or nursery school, are mainly carried out at the hub buildings.
-Here, the children are closer to home, and only need to walk a maximum of 200 meters (660 feet) to their class.
-[4] Other levels of learning happen at the district buildings.
+The most basic levels of education (kindergarten, nursery school, or childcare) are mainly carried out at the hub buildings.
+Here, the children are closer to home, and only need to walk a maximum of 200 meters (660 feet) to their class.3 Other levels of learning happen at the district buildings.
 Normally, every community will have an education system that includes elementary, middle, high school, and tertiary education.

 The first three levels of education are harmonized across the communities, with slight deviations.
 The Life Planning Agency’s district presidents collect information on the efficacy of the current curriculum and make changes as necessary.
 The agency coordinates with teachers to ensure that they have the necessary skills to implement the curriculum.

-The district presidency accredits teachers and other tutors based on pre-set criteria formulated by the executive presidency.
-The criterion includes, among others, the proficiency of teachers in the subjects they teach, past experience, and any other factors that may affect their ability to do their job.
+The district presidency accredits teachers and other tutors based on pre-set criteria formulated by the agency presidency.
+The criterion includes, among others, the proficiency of teachers in the subjects they teach, experience, and any other factors that may affect their ability to do their job.

 Organization of education